acend/terraform-training/content/en/docs/03/3-outputs.md

 ## Step 1: Create outputs.tf

-Create a new file named `outputs.tf` in your working directory and paste the following:
+Create a new file named `outputs.tf` in your working directory and add the following content:
 ```terraform
 output "number" {
   value = random_integer.number.result